stats4sd/survey-builder/README.md

 In this default setup, **any authenticated user can access the admin panel**.
 We often stick with this setup as our platforms are mostly or entirely within the admin panel.
 Given this, please make good use of CRUD::denyAccess() within the platform's Crud Controllers.

-TODO: send project / user link info to authentication server;
-TODO: plan out form builder + user flow
-TODO: update module versioning rules?
-Semantic versioning?
+TODO: fix project name - either select an existing project OR add a new project!
+TODO: add information to user that the form is being saved + build as xlsxform... and then deployed!